Blog Archives by Date Blog

 Parenting Resources & Support

 Heartland for Children knows that it is critical to have a community that comes together to support parents on their parenting journey.
 Many agencies and groups provide this type of support to families each and every day.
 When Parents find themselves in a position where they don’t know where else to turn, Heartland for Children is committed to assisting them in connecting to the right resources and support for their family.
-Parents can call (863) 519-8900, x.224 to reach a Prevention Specialist who will work to link that parent to the resources and support they need.
+Parents can call (863) 519-8900, x 205 to reach our Community Relations Department who will work to link that parent to the resources and support they need.

 Read More